-This is the first in a series of posts we will be running over the next few weeks to help with the minefield that is choosing, installing and maintaining a deck in your garden.
-In this post we will be giving a brief rundown of the main types of decking available as well as some of the main positives and negatives of each.
+This is the first in a series of posts we will be running over the next few weeks to help with the minefield that is choosing, installing and maintaining a garden deck.
+In this post, we will be giving a brief rundown of the main types of decking available as well as some of the main positives and negatives of each.

 Pressure-Treated Softwood Decking

 This is an economical option and approximately 75% of all new decking projects are completed using this timber.
-The main benefits of this type of decking are its affordability and ease of availability as well as its ease of use.
-It is ordinarily made using pine which is then treated to guard against rot, fungus and wood-boring insects.
+The main benefits of this type of decking are its affordability and ease of availability.
+It’s ordinarily made using pine which is then treated to guard against rot, fungus and wood-boring insects.
 This timber has the characteristic green tinge and is widely used for decking throughout the world.

-The main downside to using pressure-treated softwood decking is it’s durability – they require more effort in preserving and protecting and are susceptible to splitting, cracking and warping.
-It will require annual cleaning and preserving to prolong its life but if well looked after can last for 30 years.
+The main downside to using pressure-treated softwood decking is its durability.
+They require more effort in preserving and protecting and are susceptible to splitting, cracking and warping.
+It will require annual cleaning and preserving to prolong its life but can last for 30 years.

 Naturally Durable Softwoods – Redwood & Cedar

 Both of these species of softwood naturally contain tannins and oils to help prevent rot, decay and attacks from insects.
-They also give a more natural finish as they are not filled with chemicals – and they have a rich and natural look too.
-They are up to 3 times more expensive than the pressure treated timber alternative but give a more aesthetic finish and require less maintenance.
-A redwood or Cedar deck will typically only need to have a protective finish applied every 3 years or so.
+They also give a more natural finish as they are not filled with chemicals.
+They are up to 3 times more expensive than the pressure treated timber alternative but give a natural-looking finish and require less maintenance.
+A redwood or cedar deck will typically only need to have a protective finish applied every 3 years or so.

-There are many species of hardwoods which are used to make boards for decking including oak, IPE, mahogany, massaranduba and cumaru.
-These woods are incredibly hard and strong and are naturally resistant to rot, fungus and insect attack meaning they require considerably less maintenance in order to keep them protected from the elements.
+There are many species of hardwoods which are used to make boards for decking.
+These include wood such as oak, IPE, mahogany, massaranduba and cumaru.
+These woods are incredibly hard and strong and are naturally resistant to rot, fungus and insect attack.
+This means they require considerably less maintenance in order to keep them protected from the elements.

 Composite Wood Decking

 Composite wood is a rapidly expanding market and composite decking is beginning to show itself as a viable alternative to standard wood.
-It is primarily made from a mixture of wood particles and plastic and this creates a wonderfully rain and weather resistant material which won’t split, crack or splinter.
+It is primarily made from a mixture of wood particles and plastic.
+This mixture creates a rain and weather resistant material which won’t split, crack or splinter.
 Some companies also manufacture pure plastic decking so this could be an alternative for you.

 Composite wood decking also has the benefit of being available in a variety of colours so no finishing is required.
-The companies which manufacture it also often manufacture ballustrades, mouldings and railings to match.
-One thing to be aware of is that like timber decking composite decking does swell as it gets wet but unlike timber decking it does this along its length as well as its width.
+The companies which manufacture it also often manufacture balustrades, mouldings and railings to match.
+One thing to be aware of is that like timber decking, composite decking does swell as it gets wet.
+But unlike timber decking, it does this along its length as well as its width.
 This is something to bear in mind if your deck will be slotting in between fixed structures!

-Metal decking, most commonly aluminium has a lot of things going for it – it’s strong and lightweight and it’s not prone to the typical damage that we see in timber (no insect or water damage).
-It can still be cut easily and the boards slot together tightly creating a water-tight deck with channels to drain away rain water.
+Metal decking, most commonly aluminium has a lot of things going for it.
+It’s strong and lightweight and it’s not prone to insect or water damage.
+It can still be cut easily and the boards slot together tightly creating a water-tight deck with channels to drain away rainwater.
 This makes it great for a raised or second level deck where people may be walking or sitting below!
-In addition, aluminium decking pretty much lasts forever, it won’t peel or blister and its powder-coated finish doesn’t require treating.
+In addition, aluminium decking pretty much lasts forever.
+It won’t peel or blister and its powder-coated finish doesn’t require treating.

 But, and it’s a big but – it’s really quite expensive!
-Also, and this is a big one for us but might not be for you – it just doesn’t quite look the same.
-For us a deck is a big part of your garden space but part of its impact is its natural beauty and the way it can just sit in the environment – an aluminium deck doesn’t do this.
-If you’re looking for a statement piece then this might be it but be prepared for a pretty bank-breaking quote!
+Also, it just doesn’t quite look the same.
+For us, a deck is a big part of your garden space but part of its impact is its natural beauty and the way it can just sit in the environment.
+An aluminium deck just doesn’t do this.
+If you’re looking for a statement piece then this might be it, but be prepared for a pretty bank-breaking quote!